stevomatthews/Spoon-Knife/test-toc.md

    - Sends `URQ_CONCLUSION` message (with no extensions)
 2. `Attention`
    - Receives `URQ_CONCLUSION` message with `HSREQ`
-     NOTE: This message might contain no extensions, in which case the party shall simply send the empty `URQ_CONCLUSION` message, as before, and remain in this state).
+     **NOTE:** This message might contain no extensions, in which case the party shall simply send the empty `URQ_CONCLUSION` message, as before, and remain in this state.
    - Switches to `Initiated` and sends `URQ_CONCLUSION` message with `HSRSP`
 3. `Initiated`
    - Receives:
      - `URQ_CONCLUSION` message with `HSREQ`
-       - Responds with `URQ_CONCLUSION` with `HSRSP` and remains in this state
+       - responds with `URQ_CONCLUSION` with `HSRSP` and remains in this state
      - `URQ_AGREEMENT` message
-       - Responds with `URQ_AGREEMENT` and switches to `Connected`
+       - responds with `URQ_AGREEMENT` and switches to `Connected`
-     - A Payload packet
+     - Payload packet
-       - Responds with `URQ_AGREEMENT` and switches to `Connected`
+       - responds with `URQ_AGREEMENT` and switches to `Connected`
 4. `Connected`
-    - It's not expected to receive any handshake messages anymore.
+    - Is not expecting to receive any handshake messages anymore.
 The `URQ_AGREEMENT` message is always sent only once or per every final `URQ_CONCLUSION`message.

-Note that any of these packets may be missing, and the sending party will never aware.
+Note that any of these packets may be missing, and the sending party will never become aware.
 The missing packet problem is resolved this way:

 1. If the Responder misses the `URQ_CONCLUSION` + `HSREQ` message, it simply continues sending empty `URQ_CONCLUSION` messages.
 Only upon reception of